jlevy/kash/README.md

 A few of the most important commands for managing files and work are these:

-- `check_tools` to confirm your kash setup has necessary tools (like bat and ffmpeg).
+- `self_check` to check existing .env file and installed tools (like bat and ffmpeg)

+- `self_configure` to help you configure your .env files and LLM models

 - `files` lists files in one or more paths, with sorting, filtering, and grouping.